SQL Reference

 By default, columns are nullable unless otherwise specified.

-for the table, which must be a timestamp, date, or time column, with a specified bucket resolution.
+For faster query results, you can define one for the table, which must be a timestamp, date, or time column, with a specified bucket resolution.
 The bucket resolution defaults to 1 day if you do not provide a value.
 Tables with a specified TimeKey can perform query operations faster, especially if they involve time filtering.

 You can specify a clustering index composed of one or more fixed-length columns, all of which become the cluster key for the table.
 If one or more clustering indexes are defined, you must specify them all in a contiguous and ascending order.
 Designating columns as cluster keys that are frequently referenced in queries can greatly improve performance.